justcolin/tet/README.md

 - Relatively nice looking output
 - Nothing else

-I wanted a micro test framework to test a parser for a larger test framework that I was writing for fun, thus `tet` was born.
+I wanted a micro test framework to test a parser for a larger test framework that I was writing for fun, thus Tet was born.
 Tet is a *very* minimal test framework designed for simple projects.

 Does the world need another test framework? **No**.